A Survey on Data Augmentation in Large Model Era: Approaches

 \subsection{Paired Data Augmentation}

-MixGen \citep{hao2023mixgen}, a data augmentation method for vision-language representation learning, generates image-text pairs with preserved semantic relationships through image interpolation and text concatenation. \citet{bakhtiarnia2023promptmix} proposed a method called PromptMix that extracted text descriptions from existing datasets, used the extracted text as input to latent diffusion models to generate images that are similar to those in existing datasets, annotated the generated images using high-performing heavy-weight networks, and mixed this fake dataset with real data to improve the training of light-weight deep neural networks.
-To address the problem of reporting bias in visual language datasets, in particular the potentially detrimental effect of object attribute associations on trained models, \citet{wu2023towards} proposed a bimodal enhancement method called BigAug.
-This method utilizes object attribute decoupling to synthesize different visual language examples and create cross-modal hard negations.
+MixGen \citep{hao2023mixgen}, a data augmentation method for vision-language representation learning, generates image-text pairs with preserved semantic relationships through image interpolation and text concatenation. \citet{bakhtiarnia2023promptmix} proposed a method called PromptMix that extracts text descriptions from existing datasets, uses the extracted text as input to LDMs to generate images that are similar to those in existing datasets, annotates the generated images using high-performing heavy-weight networks, and mixes this fake dataset with real data to improve the training of light-weight deep neural networks.
+To address the problem of reporting bias in visual language datasets, especially the potentially detrimental effect of object attribute associations on trained models, \citet{wu2023towards} proposed a bimodal enhancement method called BigAug.
+The BigAug utilizes object attribute decoupling to synthesize different visual language examples and create cross-modal hard negations.
 The integration of an LLM and a grounded object detector facilitates the extraction of target objects, where the LLM provides detailed attribute descriptions for each object.
 These descriptions, along with the corresponding hard negatives, are then used to generate images via the inpainted model.
 This explicit process introduces missing objects and attributes for learning, where the hard negatives guide the model to distinguish object attributes.